You can take your pet with you so long as you meet all the legal requirements and have the necessary documentation.

-Veterinary passport for travelling with dogs and cats as pets.
+Veterinary passport for travel with dogs and cats as pets.

 New regulation on the carriage of pets between EU Member States:

-Pets (except ferrets) shall travel with a PET PASSPORT that features the same requirements as in the point above.
-Additionally, you should be able to prove they have had a rabies neutralising antibodies test (blood test) with a satisfactory result.
+Pets (except ferrets) shall travel with a pet passport that meets the same requirements as above.
+Additionally, you should be able to prove they have had a clean rabies neutralising antibodies test (blood test).

-If the destination is the United Kingdom or Ireland (*), the sample should be taken 30 days after vaccination and 6 months before the trip.
+If your destination is the United Kingdom or Ireland (*), the sample should be taken 30 days after they were vaccinated and 6 months before the trip.

-If the destination is Sweden, the sample should be taken 120 days after vaccination.
+If your destination is Sweden, the sample should be taken 120 days after they were vaccinated.

-Journeys from Third Countries with favourable conditions towards the European Union:
+Journeys from other countries with favourable conditions to the European Union:

-For certain European countries (Andorra, Iceland, Liechtenstein, Monaco, San Marino, Switzerland and the Vatican), entry will be admitted according to the applicable national regulations (except United Kingdom, Ireland, Malta and Sweden).
+For some European countries (Andorra, Iceland, Liechtenstein, Monaco, San Marino, Switzerland and the Vatican), entry will be admitted according to the applicable national regulations (except United Kingdom, Ireland, Malta and Sweden).

-They will also be admitted entrance into European states (except UK, Ireland, Malta and Sweden) from certain rabies-free countries (Antigua and Barbuda; Argentina; Aruba; Ascension Island; Australia; Barbados; Bahrain; Belarus; Bermuda; Bosnia and Herzegovina; British Virgin Islands; Canada; Cayman Islands; Chile; Croatia; Dutch Antilles; Falkland Islands; Fiji; French Polynesia; Hong Kong; Jamaica; Japan; Malaysia; Mauritius; Mayotte; Mexico; Montserrat; New Caledonia; New Zealand; Russian Federation; Saint Helena; Saint Kitts and Nevis; Saint Pierre and Miquelon; Saint Vincent and Grenadines; Singapore; Taiwan; Trinidad and Tobago; United Arab Emirates; United States of America; Vanuatu; Wallis and Futuna) with a valid certificate according to the applicable national regulations.
+They will also be admitted entry into European states (except UK, Ireland, Malta and Sweden) from certain rabies-free countries (Antigua and Barbuda; Argentina; Aruba; Ascension Island; Australia; Barbados; Bahrain; Belarus; Bermuda; Bosnia and Herzegovina; British Virgin Islands; Canada; Cayman Islands; Chile; Croatia; Dutch Antilles; Falkland Islands; Fiji; French Polynesia; Hong Kong; Jamaica; Japan; Malaysia; Mauritius; Mayotte; Mexico; Montserrat; New Caledonia; New Zealand; Russian Federation; Saint Helena; Saint Kitts and Nevis; Saint Pierre and Miquelon; Saint Vincent and Grenadines; Singapore; Taiwan; Trinidad and Tobago; United Arab Emirates; United States of America; Vanuatu; Wallis and Futuna) with a valid certificate that meets applicable national regulations.

-Journeys from Third Countries with other conditions, into the European Union:
+Journeys from other countries with other conditions to the European Union:

-For cases of entry from certain countries with an unfavourable situation with regard to rabies not included in the point above, entrance will be admitted into European states (except Sweden, UK and Malta) with a valid certificate as indicated by the applicable national regulations, certifying that the animal has had a rabies vaccination or, where applicable, a booster vaccination that is valid in accordance with the recommendations of the manufacturer laboratory, with an inactivated vaccination of at least one antigen unit per dose (WHO standard) and that the animal has had a blood test to confirm a neutralising antibody titration at least equal to 0.5 IU/ml in a sample taken by a qualified veterinarian at least 30 days following vaccination and 3 months before the trip.
+For cases of entry from some countries with an unfavourable situation with regard to rabies not included in the point above, entry will be admitted into European states (except Sweden, UK and Malta) with a certificate that meets applicable national regulations certifying that the animal has had a rabies vaccination or, where applicable, a booster shot in accordance with the recommendations of the manufacturer laboratory, with an inactivated vaccination of at least one antigen unit per dose (WHO standard) and that the animal has had a blood test to confirm a neutralising antibody titration at least equal to 0.5 IU/ml in a sample taken by a qualified veterinarian at least 30 days following vaccination and 3 months before the trip.

 More information at: